Living costs in retirement

 Life changes when you retire - and so does how you spend your money.
 Whatever your plans, it's important to keep on top of things and think about the lifestyle you want.

 Take a moment or two to work out a budget.
-That may sound daunting or just plain boring, however the better you know and plan your own finances, the more confident you'll feel about the decisions you make now.
+That might sound tough or boring, but the better you know and plan your finances, the more confident you'll feel about your decisions.

 Your personal circumstances